TresAmigosSD/SMV/tools/templates/test/README.md

 Python depends on Python in different stage

 ### Test 5: test5
-Scala depends on Python in different stages
+Scala depends on Python

+### Test 6: test6
+Python depends on Scala